ruby2js/ruby2js/docs/src/_examples/rails/preact.md

 ./bin/rails ruby2js:install:preact
 ```

-## Write some HTML and a matching React Component
+## Write some HTML and a matching Preact Component

 Generate a Rails controller: